Engee documentation

 └ Names registered in the model: none

-Create a variable ingots, containing four values (according to the number of ingots available for purchasing).
-Since ingots cannot be purchased in fractional amounts, specify the variable type Int.
-The lower bound for all variables will be 0, because we cannot procure a negative quantity.
-Each ingot is available in a single copy, so for this variable specify an upper bound of 1.
+Create a variable ingots, containing four values (according to the number of ingots available for purchase).
+Since ingots cannot be purchased in fractional quantities, specify the type of variable.
+Int.
+The lower bound for all variables will be 0, because we cannot purchase a negative quantity.
+Each of the bars is available in a single instance, so specify an upper bound of 1 for this variable.

 In [ ]: